-Med-Line School of Medical Transcription (MSMT) was founded in 1990.
+Med-Line School was founded in 1990.
 The school was taught in a traditional style classroom until 1999.
-In 1998, MSMT was licensed and approved by the state of Texas as a distance education career college and has been an advocate for superior education since its inception, keeping the program materials relevant and up-to-date, weathering all kinds of economies since 1998, and has been fortunate to successfully produce and place talented transcriptionists in the acute care sector.
+In 1998, Med-Line was licensed and approved by the state of Texas as a distance education career college and has been an advocate for superior education since its inception, keeping the program materials relevant and up-to-date, weathering all kinds of economies since 1998, and has been fortunate to successfully produce and place talented transcriptionists, medical coders, pharmacy technicians, and other healthcare professionals.

-Med-Line School of Medical Transcription is an AHDI-approved school and the staff maintains committee memberships with AHDI that deal with educational approval of schools, curriculum development, and advocacy in Washington DC for the betterment of the profession.
-The philosophy of Med-Line School of Medical Transcription is that MTs should be required to have their credentials, and Med-Line School brings their students to and through an extensive study group so that they can test for their credentials and graduate with their RMT at the time of completion, and be successfully placed and viewed as a graduate with knowledge and merit.
+Med-Line School is an AHDI-approved school and the staff maintains committee memberships with AHDI that deal with educational approval of schools, curriculum development, and advocacy in Washington DC for the betterment of the profession.
+The philosophy of Med-Line School is that MTs should be required to have their credentials, and Med-Line School brings their students to and through an extensive study group so that they can test for their credentials and graduate with their RMT at the time of completion, and be successfully placed and viewed as a graduate with knowledge and merit.

 One of the biggest assets Med-Line School has for the MT community is the internship program that has actually provided qualified advanced students with extensive minutes of hands on time, with the bonus of a stipend.
 Our criteria is simple – trust, trust that the advanced MT student will use the professionalism taught in our courses and has credibility and able to conduct themselves according to the law, ethics, and professional conduct.
 MSMT has had many successful interns go through the program and most have re-earned their entire tuition in the internship.
 This has been MSMT’s biggest asset over the years, and unmatched by other schools who have unsuccessfully tried to mimic us.